transdigiware/blockchain/howto/ibp-v2-apis.md

 #### **Problem:** Error when running the `enroll` command
 {: #ibp-v2-apis-config-enroll-error1}

-When running the Fabric CA client enroll command, it is possible the command will fail with the following error:
+When running the Fabric CA client enroll command, it is possible the command fails with the following error:

 ```
 Error: Failed to read config file at '/Users/chandra/fabric-ca-client/ca-admin/fabric-ca-client-config.yaml': While parsing config: yaml: line 42: mapping values are not allowed in this context